 Hats are one of the hardest things to embroider, and many people who are new to the embroidery hobby quickly find that their machine is just not up to the task.
-So, before we proceed, what KIND of hats do you want to embroider?
+So, before we proceed, what KIND of hats do you want to embroider on?

 Structured vs Unstructured Hats

 Pretty much ANY home embroidery machine can embroider on unstructured hats.
-That’s because these hats can be smash down flat and placed in the hoop.
-This definition applies to things like baseball caps, dad hats, etc.
+That’s because these hats can be smashed down flat and placed in the hoop.
+This definition applies to things like baseball caps, dad hats, beanies, bucket hats, etc.

-A structured hat needs to be embroidered without it being flattened, otherwise you just won’t be able to make it turn out right.
-This includes flex fit hats, and other high-profile hats that require reinforcement inside of them for them to be shaped correctly.
+A structured hat needs to be embroidered on without it being flatten, otherwise embroidery quality suffers and the hat won’t retain its shape afterwards.
+This includes flex fit hats, and other high-profile hats that require reinforcement inside of them for the hat to be shaped correctly.

 How Do You Embroider On Structured Hats?

-On one of these machines, the free arm will allow you to have complete control of the embroidery.
-You’ll be able to embroider all the way across the front of the hat, creating a professional result.
+However, if you’re starting a business and you’re willing to invest… a free arm machine is fantastic to have.
+They allow you to have complete control of the embroidery process, which you can see above.
+You’ll be able to embroider all the way across the front of the hat, creating a high-end embroidery that flat bed machines just can’t compete with.

 OKAY, now that we’ve got that out of the way.
 Here are our top picks for both kinds of machines!

-It’s also very affordable for everything that it offers, has great stitch quality, an the on-screen editor is very easy to use for swapping thread colors, rotating designs, etc.
+As far as embroidery machines go, it’s actually very affordable for everything it offers, has great stitch quality, and the on-screen editor is very easy to use for swapping thread colors, rotating designs, etc.

 It also includes excellent premium features: like an automatic needle threader, USB port for uploading custom designs, 138 built-in designs, 7 embroidery fonts, and a jam-resistant bobbin.